 ICSI, Preimplantation Genetic Diagnosis (PGD) Testing, and Assisted Hatching

 Micromanipulation refers to the procedures which are performed using microscopic instruments to manipulate oocytes (eggs), sperm, and embryos.
 These microscopic techniques are designed to increase the chances of a successful in vitro fertilization (IVF) cycle.
-At the Center for Reproductive Medicine, serving Orlando and Central Florida, these procedures — ICSI, preimplantation genetic diagnosis (PGD) testing, and assisted hatching — are performed in our state-of-the-art laboratory facilities by a highly qualified team of embryologists.
+At the Center for Reproductive Medicine, serving Winter Park and Central Florida, these procedures — ICSI, preimplantation genetic diagnosis (PGD) testing, and assisted hatching — are performed in our state-of-the-art laboratory facilities by a highly qualified team of embryologists.

 Intracytoplasmic Sperm Injection (ICSI)